 Google Chrome supports different internal settings and features for getting the most out of the user’s browsing experience They are called flags Resetting Chrome to Default on flags is a pretty easy fix that worked for many people.
 To do this open google chrome and type chrome://flags/ in the address bar of Chrome and press Enter.

-Now click on ”Reset all to default” button located on the right side and restart the browser.
-This option will work most of the times. hope for you also this will work. if still getting this error fallow next solution.
+Now click on the”Reset all to default” button located on the right side and restart the browser.
+This option will work most of the time. hope for you also this will work. if still getting this error follow next solution.

 Did these solutions help to fix Dns_probe_finished_nxdomain, DNS probe finished bad config or DNS probe finished no internet Google chrome internet connection error for Windows 10 computers?
 Let us know on the comments below, also read: